First White Cloth Hall is an important historic building, but despite its storied past, its future has been distinctly uncertain – until now that is.

 Since then, a lot has happened, but there’s been very little actual movement.
 Leeds City Council secured money from the Heritage Lottery Fund in 2013 – together with their own contributions and those of English Heritage, that created a £1 million pot to go towards renovations.
 But the previous owners, City Fusion, never put it to good use.
 In fact, they were forced to make emergency repairs to the building after the Council discovered that it had been allowed to fall into an even worse state of disrepair than previously thought – and it was at that point that the decision was made to take it out of their care.

-Which brings us to the present owners and the new plans that have just been revealed.
+Which brings us to the present owners and the new plans that have just been approved by the City Plans Panel.
 Rushbond acquired First White Cloth Hall in February 2017 and set out to do what no one had managed to do before them – transform it into a catalyst for Kirkgate’s wider regeneration.
-They warned that it wouldn’t be a quick process, and yet just nine months later, they’ve revealed impressive new plans for the building.
+They warned that it wouldn’t be a quick process, and yet just nine months later, they revealed plans that would give the building a new start.

 They’ve teamed up with Manchester-based architects Buttress, who have over 25 years of experience working on heritage buildings – and they’ve created a design that’s true to First White Cloth Hall’s past but also conscious of its future.
 The West Wing will be rebuilt, as will the northern elevation, and they’re going to re-create the original assembly room space.
 In the new designs, the central courtyard will be enclosed by a simple, lightweight structure that lets you see the building in all its glory.

 As you probably know, Rushbond are also the proud new owners of Leeds Corn Exchange, and the two buildings will be working together.
 You’ll be able to cut through from Kirkgate to Crown Street via First White Cloth Hall, and they’re building a modern cube-like design on the southern elevation that will look out on the Corn Exchange.